ajhanson22227/Brick-Breaker/README.md

 ## Motivation

 I got the idea to re-create this game when I was learning the SFML library for c++.
-It was good practice for OOP with the ball, paddlem and brick interactions.
+It was good practice for OOP with the ball, paddle, and brick interactions.

 ## Built with